ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 In the next section you can see the previous commands running in a screencast.

-### 10. Load Photoscan @ Node
+### 10. Load PhotoScan @ Node

-At the command line of the assigned node/gpu load the Photoscan license for it.
+At the command line of the assigned node/gpu load the PhotoScan license for it.
 Remember to run this line twice if you get a message error the first time.

     module load photoscan-pro/1/1.4.3

-### 11. Start Photoscan as a Node (GPU)
+### 11. Start PhotoScan as a Node (GPU)

-The final step in setting up the GPU node is to start it as a Photoscan Pro node by running the following line:
+The final step in setting up the GPU node is to start it as a PhotoScan Pro node by running the following line:

     photoscan.sh --node --dispatch i7n17.ocelote.hpc.arizona.edu --capability any --cpu_enable 1 --gpu_mask 1 --root /xdisk/geponce